samugit83/TheGradientPath/AISecurityEngineering/D - Denial of service/llm_unbounded_consumption.md

 # LLM10:2025 Unbounded Consumption

+> [!CAUTION]
+> **Legal Disclaimer**: This document is for strictly educational and professional security research purposes.
+Unauthorized access to computer systems is illegal.
+The scripts provided are Proof-of-Concept (PoC) intended for use in controlled, lab environments.
+The author assumes no liability for misuse of this information.

 Unbounded Consumption occurs when a Large Language Model (LLM) application allows users to conduct excessive and uncontrolled inferences, leading to risks such as denial of service (DoS), economic losses, model theft, and service degradation.

 ---